Ginaben/Ginaben/README.md

 Hi I'm Gina.
-I have been learning software programming languages to be a Backend Developer since 2021.
+I have been learning software programming to be a Backend Developer since 2021.

 ---
 ### What I use